September Exhibit

 Interested in having a show at the Charles City Arts Center?

-Our exhibits last one month and come with support from our friendly staff, an opening reception and lots of publicity!
+Our visual exhibits last six weeks and come with support from our friendly staff, an opening reception and lots of publicity!
+We also have opportunities for performance art!
+Send us your ideas!
+We love to collaborate with creatives!